Carbon Steel Welded Pipe 2 (CSWP 2)

 The dates of the investigative proceedings and findings concerning this case are:

-Country of Origin or Export: India, Oman, South Korea, Thailand and United Arab Emirates
+Country of origin or export: Chinese Taipei, India, Oman, Republic of Korea, Thailand and the United Arab Emirates

-For importations of subject goods originating in/or exported from India for which the exporter has not been issued its own amount of subsidy, the countervailing duty is equal to 23,872 Indian Rupees per metric ton.
+For importations of subject goods originating in/or exported from India for which the exporter has not been issued its own amount of subsidy, the countervailing duty is equal to 23,872 rupees per metric tonne.

 - Disclosure of Normal Values and Amounts of Subsidy